Tom's Guide Verdict

 Unagi Model One Voyager review: Price and availability

-If you don’t want to pay for it outright, Unagi offers a subscription plan, whereby you can pay $69 per month plus a one-time $50 setup fee.
+If you want to get it sooner, Unagi offers a subscription plan, whereby you can pay $69 per month plus a one-time $119 setup fee.
 You can also get theft protection for an extra $5/month.

-The Model One Classic (formerly known as the Model One E500) still costs $990, and is also offered on a subscription basis for $59/month.
+The Model One Classic (formerly known as the Model One E500) is now only offered on a subscription basis for $39/month.

 Unagi Model One Voyager vs. Unagi Model One Classic